-On average, men in Ireland die almost four and a half years earlier than women.
+On average, men in Ireland die almost four years earlier than women.
 Around 100,000 men die early each and every year in the UK.
 That's almost one man every five minutes.
 Some men can run a mile in under that time.